CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 ## Project Title: WE DONE WITH THE NINETY'S

-TODO: Create an interesting title for your proposed project that bring a freshness and excitement to the area of this project.
-Consider using a name that carries some information about what the project and provides some hint at what the project does without being too wordy.

----

 ## Introduction

 TODO: Introduce the proposed project, providing a concise summary of the project goals, its key elements, offering the reader a quick understanding of the research's scope.
 The section continues to outline the main topics, research questions, hypotheses, and /or theories in a clear and meaningful language to provide a type of roadmap for the reader to navigate the forthcoming details of the project.
 This section also needs to motivate the project by providing context for the study, outlining the current state of knowledge in the field, and highlighting any gaps or limitations in existing research.
 The section serves as a foundational guide that enables the reader to grasp the context of the study, in addition to its structure, before moving into a more technically-based discussion in the following sections of the article.
 In short, the "Introduction" section needs to answer the `what` and `why` questions, that is `what is the project?` and `why is the project important?`